 In the dub, Kiki’s parents are supposedly both still alive, but they’re not ‘on the scene’ whatever that means.
-According to the wiki, it’s still canon in the dub that Mrs. Benjamin dies, but I will just guess that they skirt the idea.
+According to the Wiki, it’s still canon in the dub that Mrs. Benjamin dies, but I guess that they skirt the idea.
 They also give no explanation whatsoever as to where Kiki’s father is.

 I can understand dancing around the death thing, but why the traveling thing?
 That is basically the exact same explanation that Brock’s dad had from Pokemon and they kept that, though maybe they didn’t want to mention it here because Pudding’s dad doesn’t suddenly show up and decide to stay like Brock’s dad does.
 In fact, the dub almost makes it worse.
 You’re just left to insinuate that he’s some deadbeat who left his sickly wife and six young kids…..which….yeah….he pretty much is.

 Mrs. Rosbe, who goes unnamed in the original, but let’s just call her Sensei, also replaces the information about Pudding’s mother passing to stating that she just learned recently that Kiki has four brothers as well.